JohanBellander/CdaCLI/SPECIFICATION_NEW.md

 - `loadConstraints` enforces frontmatter types, section ordering, non-empty content, severity consistency (`error` only), and alignment between frontmatter `id` and HEADER `constraint_id`.
 - Constraints are sorted by `enforcement_order` (ties resolved by `id`) before being surfaced to the CLI.
 - Default ignored paths for instruction packages: `node_modules`, `dist`, `build`, `.git`.
-- Constraints may define an optional `quick_tip` string in frontmatter to surface <100 character, action-first reminders (where Zod schemas live, how logging adapters work, etc.).
-Tips should answer concrete "where/how" questions and are used to populate the Common First-Run Pitfalls prompt block.
+- Constraints may define optional prompt metadata in frontmatter:
+  - `quick_tip`: single-line reminder (<100 chars) that feeds the Common First-Run Pitfalls block.
+  - `quick_example`: multi-line concrete snippet (paths, DO/DON'T code) that feeds the Pattern Examples block.
+  - `checklist_item`: short question that feeds the Architecture Checklist block.
+  These fields allow prompts to stay in sync with constraint updates without editing code.

 ## 6. Generated Artifacts (`cda init`)
 - Writes `cda.config.json` containing `{ "version": 1, "constraints": "builtin", "constraint_overrides": {} }`.
 The overrides object maps constraint ids to `{ "enabled": true|false }` and is used to toggle optional rules (see `SPECIFICATION_OPTIONAL.md`).